ronaldgosso/text_sumarization/README.md

     - Static Web 😀

 ## Model and Caveats
-- Xenova/t5-small
+- Xenova/t5-small 🔥
     Runs in-browser, limited by client resources, may be slower for long texts.
+- Xenova/pegasus-xsum-small 🔥🔥
+    Fast.
+While similar in size to T5-small, its specific architecture and training for summarization may have a slight variation in speed.
+- Xenova/t5-base 🔥🔥🔥
+    Moderate.
+Significantly slower than t5-small due to its larger size and higher parameter count.
+- Xenova/distilbart-cnn-6-6 🔥🔥🔥🔥
+    Fast.
+Built with a "distilled" architecture, which intentionally makes it smaller and faster than the full-sized BART model.
+- Xenova/bart-large-cnn 🔥🔥🔥🔥🔥
+   Slowest.
+This is the largest model, and therefore requires the most time for inference.

+Depends on your Internet connection